macbuse/macbuse.github.io/index.md

  I went to Oxford in January to give a talk in the topology seminar and I was supposed to go to San Francisco in January to give a talk in a special session on Markoff numbers at the AMS meeting but this got cancelled because of **Notilus**.

 - [Oxford talk slides ](./TIT2023/oxford.html)
-- then I otganised  Zhang Yibo's [thesis defence](https://www-fourier.ujf-grenoble.fr/?q=fr/content/4-manifolds-admitting-fibrations) 5/4/2024.
+- then I organised  Zhang Yibo's [thesis defence](https://www-fourier.ujf-grenoble.fr/?q=fr/content/4-manifolds-admitting-fibrations) 5/4/2024.
 - I was president of Andrea Seppi's [HDR jury](https://www-fourier.univ-grenoble-alpes.fr/?q=fr/content/probl%C3%A8mes-de-plateau-asymptotiques-leurs-g%C3%A9n%C3%A9ralisations-et-applications-aux-structures) 25/4/2024.
 - working on a [draft of work in progress](./QUADS/x2.pdf)